adamliliemark/iv1201-project/README.md

 ## Getting Started

+The development was performed in Microsoft Windows and if another operating system is used there is no guarantee that the following steps will set up a working application.

 1. Download the project source code.
-2. Since the application was developed using the Intellij IDEA it is recommended to download and install it.
-This can be done via this link [link](https://www.jetbrains.com/idea/)
+2. Since the application was developed using the Intellij Ultimate IDEA it is recommended to download and install it.
+This can be done via this link [link](https://www.jetbrains.com/idea/).
+The community version can likely be used but there will probably be a need for adding plugins not existing originally.
+3. Open up the downloaded project in IntelliJ...